How To Start Hiking as a Hobby: Connecting With Nature

 Bear Spray

 This is a must when you start hiking as a hobby.
 I’ve been lucky that in all my years I have never encountered a bear while hiking, but they are there.
 I personally believe this is mandatory to carry, for your own protection.
 It should be easily accesible on your belt or the outside of your backpack.
+There are many bear safety tips to ensure you stay protected while hiking, especially if you are hiking solo.

 NOTE: In Canada, Bear Spray must be bought by an authorized vendor as it is considered illegal if used in the city.
 Visit your nearest outdoor store to purchase.